-You can convert the ultra-portable Surface device into a full-sized PC to get a real desktop experience.
-How, by plugging in your Surface Dock with the SurfaceConnect cable.
+You can convert the ultra-portable Surface device into a full-sized PC for a real desktop experience.
+How?
+By plugging in your Surface Dock with the SurfaceConnect cable.
 The Surface Dock offers the easiest way to connect a Surface to two monitors.
 Besides, it possesses enough power to support other attached accessories, as it has plenty of USB ports for connecting all your favorite accessories.

 So, although the screen size of your Surface is limited, you do not have to stick with it.
 You can connect it to a Monitor, HDTV, or Digital Projector and make your photos, videos, and presentations look bigger.

 Here are some ways via which Surface Dock can take your Surface a few notches higher.

 Use the Surface Dock efficiently